 Step-by-Step Guide to the Ideal House Cleaning Routine

-Step 1 – Begin with Time Consuming Tasks
+Step 1 – Begin with Time-Consuming Tasks

 Step 3 – Clean from Top to Bottom

-• Ceiling fans
+• Ceiling fans and light fixtures

 • Cabinet tops

-• Shelves
+• Shelves and window blinds

 Step 4 – Prioritize ‘Wet Areas’ Early